 - Have you noticed any new swelling, lumps or masses on the bridge of the nose?

 After the medical history has been evaluated, your veterinarian will perform a physical examination.
 Specific abnormalities that your veterinarian will look for include:

-- any deformity or asymmetry of your pet's face
+- any deformity or asymmetry of your cat's face

 - elevation of the third eyelids